 Make sure to always pay attention to the weather and know what is going on around you.
 Watch the weather forecast while you’re RVing and try to predict any issues before they come up.
 This is especially important in areas where flooding could occur or where you might get stuck.

 Have an emergency plan in place and make sure to discuss it with the entire family.
 What will you do in case of flooding?
 What will you do in case of a fire?
 What will you do in case of a tornado?
 Is there somewhere nearby you can drive to for shelter if needed?
 Etc.

-It’s also important to have a weather radio with you in case you don’t have enough cell service to be able to check the weather on your phone.
+It’s also essential to have a weather radio with you in case you don’t have enough cell service to be able to check the weather on your phone.
 We use this weather radio.

 Hopefully, the need to use your emergency plan will never arise, but you will be thankful you had it in case it ever does.